top of page

 Above and below, Wyeths favoured this rosette imprint, too.

 The holster maybe; but the belt, for sure!
-Notice its border matches known Wyeth holsters.
+Notice its border matches the best-known Wyeth holsters.

 Below, Wyeth's hallmark 'horseman' in the leftmost holster, and Wyeth's peculiar border rolling on the rightmost one:

-Below is identified in Packing Iron as being an original El Paso Saddlery from the late 19th Century; its owner as being Phil Spangenberger who was (he died recently) an authority on old west gunleather.
-I tried for many years to reach him on that topic but my efforts were in vain; I wanted to see an original EPS marking (which I have since found on my own).
-But this holsters is NOT an EPS, despite it coming from the estate of Bobby McNellis who so identified it; it is a catalogue holster by Wyeth -- which is why Bobby had to guess (wrong): because Wyeths aren't marked!
+Below is identified in Packing Iron as being an original El Paso Saddlery from the late 19th Century; and its owner as being Phil Spangenberger who was (he died recently) an authority on old west gunleather.
+I tried for many years to reach him on that topic but my efforts were in vain; I wanted to see an original EPS marking (which I have since found on my own) that should have been on it.
+But this holster is NOT an EPS, despite it coming from the estate of Bobby McNellis who so-identified it; it is a catalogue holster by Wyeth -- which is why Bobby had to guess (wrong) because Wyeths are rarely marked!

-Yes, below it's marked Al. Furstnow; which isn't to say it is not a Wyeth that Furstnow restamped.
+Yes, below it's marked Al. Furstnow; which isn't to say it is not a Wyeth that Furstnow stamped with his name.
+These men were saddlers and focused their attention saddles that brought in hundreds, even thousands of dollars each, while holsters sold for only a few dollars.

 Below, that faint imprint at centre is Montgomery Wards':